hwheeler01/comp150/classnotes.md

 and 10 using division and remainders are very similar, except for division by the right base.
-We can make a more general function that will work with any base 2 through 16:</p>
+We can make a more general function that will work with any base 2 through 16:
 <pre>def intToBase(i, base):<br> """Return a string representing the nonnegative integer i<br> in the specified base, from 2 to 16."""<br> i = int(i) # if i is a string, convert to int<br> if i == 0:<br> return '0'<br> numeral = ""<br> while i != 0:<br> digit = i % base<br> numeral = digitChar(digit) + numeral # add next digit on LEFT<br> i = i//base<br> return numeral</pre>
-<p>There is one further change in intToBase to accommodate bases
+There is one further change in intToBase to accommodate bases from
-from
 11
 through 16:  Instead of creating a digit character with just